 Interested in 3D printing?
 Want to know about the many ways this technology can help with your classes?
 The duPont-Ball library is here to help.
-We have twelve 3D printers available for use in our lab, along with two 3D scannesr.
+We have thirteen 3D printers available for use in our lab, along with two 3D scanners.
 You can use the printers to 3D print from pre-made files, from your own models, or from a scan of your favorite object.
-The options are endless.

 3D printers are available for current students, staff, and faculty.
 All standard 3D printing jobs must be finished before closing time.